omahs/neon-evm.docs/docs/about/why_neon.md

 Neon EVM enables Solidity- and Vyper-based dApps to tap into Solana’s network benefits: low fees, high transaction speeds, and parallel transaction execution capabilities.

-From a developer’s perspective, this means creating Solana-compatible contracts using tools you’re familiar with from the Ethereum ecosystem.
+From a developer’s perspective, this means creating Solana-compatible contracts using tools you’re familiar with from the Ethereum Ecosystem.

 Neon EVM makes the key Ethereum dApp tools compatible with Solana, including Vyper, Solidity, [MetaMask](/docs/wallet/metamask_setup), [Hardhat](/docs/developing/deploy_facilities/using_hardhat), [Truffle](/docs/developing/deploy_facilities/using_truffle), and [Remix](/docs/developing/deploy_facilities/using_remix).
 The solution allows any Ethereum application to run on Solana without any changes to its codebase, this includes Uniswap, SushiSwap, 0x, and MakerDAO.